Leshangpang/COMP30022-SDGs-Backend/API document.md

     //sample

     {
-        "moduleId": 3,
-        "userId": 2,
+        "moduleId": 2,

         //transfer if needed

-        //only put the SN of resource needed to be added "resourcesFinised": "4",
+        //only put the SN of process needed to be added "resourcesFinished": "4",
-        "cardsfinishedNum": 14,
+        "cardsFinishedNum": 14,
         "quizPassed": 10
     }
     ```

 - response:

   - ```json